timharek/timharek.no/content/blog/2022-02-07-owning-my-own-logs.md

 date = 2022-02-07
 title = "Owning my own logs"
 description = """
-Not having someone else own your logs is very nice, especially when you can organize them with 'magic'.
+Not having someone else own your logs is very nice, especially when you can organize them with "magic".
 """
 [taxonomies]
 tags = ["Privacy", "IndieWeb"]